Try Smile Direct Club w/ an $18 Impression Kit (We Tried it & Here’s What We Thought!)

 If you’re debating whether or not to give Smile Direct Club a shot…

-After discussing the experiences & cost our team has had with braces, and weighing the pros and cons, we think Smile Direct Club is a great option for some folks!
-But for others, going the traditional route might be the best.
+After discussing the experiences & costs our team has had with traditional braces and weighing the pros and cons, we think Smile Direct Club is a great option for some folks!

 Smile Direct Club might be a great option for you if: